Hypersensitivity Pneumonitis IgG Antibodies, Serum

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Elevated concentration of antibodies to Aspergillus fumigatus are found in patients with invasive aspergillosis and cavitary lung disease as well as HP.(2)
+Elevated concentration of antibodies to Aspergillus fumigatus may be also found in patients with invasive aspergillosis and cavitary lung disease.(2)

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-1. Fink JN, Zacharisen MC: Hypersentivity pneumonitis.
+1. Fink JN, Zacharisen MC: Chapter 69: Hypersensitivity pneumonitis.
 In Allergy Principles and Practice.
-Vol. 1.
+Vol 1.
 Fifth edition.
-Edited by E Middleton, Jr., CE Reed, EF Ellis, et al. St. Louis, MO, Mosby Year Book, Inc., 1998, Chapter 69
+Edited by E Middleton, Jr., CE Reed, EF Ellis, et al. St. Louis, MO, Mosby Year Book, Inc., 1998